denisio/Dayz-Linux-Server/README.md

    Remove any .dll files you might still find (in battleye, expansion and expansion/battleye directories).<br>
-   When adding mission .pbo's or mods remember to run ./tolower again or manually change the filenames to lowercase.
-ANY uppercase letter in a filename will crash the server!
+   When adding mission .pbo's or mods remember to run ./tolower again or manually change the filenames to lowercase.<br> ANY uppercase letter in a filename will crash the server!

 5. Create database and load database.sql into Mysql.